-Parking in St John’s College lots is acceptable by permit only.
-Parking on campus is very limited, as it is in the city of Annapolis.
+Parking on St. John’s College lots is by permit only.
+Parking on campus is very limited, as it is in the City of Annapolis.
 Undergraduate students are strongly urged not to bring cars unless it is truly necessary.

 Fines not paid before the end of the semester will result in loss of parking privileges.

-Students who have guests on campus are responsible for properly registering the guest and also obtaining temporary parking permits for them from the Office of Public Safety.
-Likewise making sure these guests know which parking lots are open to them.
-Otherwise, their vehicles will be towed at the owner’s expense.
+Students who have guests on campus are responsible for properly registering the guest and obtaining a temporary parking permit for them from the Office of Public Safety.
+Likewise, students are responsible for making sure the guests know which lots they may park in (gym lot and gravel lot).